m-cat/over/README.md

 ### Obj

 The godfather of all types, the *object*.
-A hashmap of keys to values, where values can be any type, including other objects.
+A hashmap of keys, which we call *fields*, to values, where a value can be of any type, including other objects.

+Fields must be followed by a colon and cannot be "null", "true", or "false".

+**Examples:**

+`{ a: 1 b: 2 list: [a b b a] }`

-**Examples:** `{ id: 4 field: { field: "Objects can be nested and each has their own scope." } }`
+`{ id: 4 field: { field: "Objects can be nested and each has their own scope." } }`

 ## What's wrong with JSON?